Home spacer About Us spacer Participants spacer Research spacer Resources

 Study Center

 In 1996, the Texas Center for Birth Defects Research and Prevention was established as a part of the Birth Defects Epidemiology and Surveillance Branch of the Texas Department of State Health Services in Austin.
-The mission of the Texas Center is to conduct research studies to understand the causes of specific birth defects, including [participation in] the National Birth Defects Prevention Study.
+The mission of the Texas Center is to conduct population-based epidemiologic research studies to understand the causes of specific birth defects, including participation in the National Birth Defects Prevention Study.

 The Texas Center is in a unique position to contribute to our understanding of what causes birth defects, especially due to the 1,200-mile border shared with Mexico.
 Health disparities between Texans living along the border with Mexico and those in non-border communities have long been a concern for public health officials.